NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 onto a DEM or datum.
 ASP is able to use map-projected images to run stereo, see :numref:`mapproj-example`.

-The ``mapproject`` program can be run using multiple processes and can be distributed over multiple machines.
+The ``mapproject`` program can be run using multiple processes and can be distributed over multiple machines (options ``--nodes-list`` and ``--processes``).

 This is particularly useful for ISIS cameras, as in that case any single process must use only one thread due to the limitations of ISIS.
 The tool splits the image up into tiles, distributes the tiles to sub-processes, and then merges the tiles into the requested output image.
 If the input image is small but takes a while to process, smaller tiles can be used to start more simultaneous processes (use the parameters ``--tile-size`` and ``--processes``).

 It is important to note that processing more tiles at a time may actually slow things down, if all processes write to the same disk and